jhpanda/BackMapping/README.md

 Scripts and packages in this folder
 1. "gmx455-blogr"
     - We added log harmonic energy term to GROMACS-4.5.5.
-Please install this modified package befor running backmapping simulations.
+Please install this modified package before running backmapping simulations.
     - Installation of the modified package is the same as that of GROMACS-4.5.5

 2. "cgmap.py"